About Chris:

 Chris has spent nearly two decades advising high-profile leaders and shaping federal and state policies through strategic communications.

-With deep experience across the electoral, legislative, and regulatory landscape, Chris has advised top-tier presidential, U.S. Senate, and gubernatorial campaigns advancing forward-thinking climate policies.
-He has worked with state attorneys general fighting harmful federal climate rollbacks and supported advocacy organizations accelerating the transition away from fossil fuels.
+With deep experience across the electoral, legislative, and regulatory landscape, he has advised top-tier presidential, U.S. Senate, and gubernatorial campaigns advancing forward-thinking climate policies.
+He has worked with state attorneys general fighting harmful federal climate rollbacks and supported advocacy organizations accelerating the energy transition.

 Chris served as a communications advisor to former Senate Majority Leader Harry Reid, helping to communicate about the implementation of more than $90 billion in renewable energy programs.
 He has also guided clients seeking inclusion of their priority policies in major federal climate legislation, including the Inflation Reduction Act, and led strategic communications efforts that helped secure a highly competitive $5 billion EPA grant.

-He has worked for three U.S. Senators, most recently leading communications for Senator Cory Booker’s presidential campaign in New Hampshire before launching Echo Communications Advisors, formerly Moyer Strategies, in 2020.
+He has worked for three U.S. Senators, most recently leading communications for Senator Cory Booker’s presidential campaign in New Hampshire before launching Echo Communications Advisors in 2020.
 Chris was named one of Washingtonian’s 500 Most Influential People of 2025 for shaping climate and environment policy.
-His insights on climate and energy policy developments have been featured in Politico, Axios, Bloomberg, E&E News, Heatmap News, Reuters, Inside Climate News, and elsewhere.
+His insights on climate and energy policy developments have been featured in The New York Times, Politico, Axios, Bloomberg, E&E News, Heatmap News, Reuters, Inside Climate News, and elsewhere.

 To inquire about booking Chris to speak at your event, conference, panel, or podcast, please email info@echocomms.com or fill out the form below.